 4. Body Art

-Your pubic hairs are much more sensitive than you might think (way more sensitive than the hair on your head), so dyeing them in the first place isn't a great idea.
-It's also worth considering that any time you dye your hair, dye drips from the hair onto the skin below, no matter what you do — and the smallest amount of dye on your vulva or in your vagina could result in pain and irritation.
-So steer clear of pubic hair dyes — your pubes are a lovely color just the way they are.
+Your pubic hairs are much more sensitive than you might think, so dyeing them in the first place isn't a great idea.
+It's also worth considering that any time you dye your hair, dye drips from the hair onto the skin below, no matter what you do — and the smallest amount of dye on your vulva or inside you could result in pain and irritation.

 6. Tea Tree Oil